ibartomeus/traitmatch/README.md

                         mean_Tlevel1 = weighted_mean(host$host_body_length, host$freq),
                         sd_Tlevel1 = weighted_sd(host$host_body_length, host$freq),
                         par_lo = c(a0 = 0, a1 = -10, b0 = -10, b1 = -10),
-                        par_hi = c(a0 = 10, a1 = 0, b0 = 10, b1 = 10))
+                        par_hi = c(a0 = 10, a1 = 0, b0 = 10, b1 = 10),
+                        max.time = mt)

-# With unconstrained parameters, the model behaves wierd, so we have to constrain the values to sensible limits.
+# With unconstrained parameters, the model behaves weirdly, so we have to constrain the values to sensible limits.
 You can do that by looking at x and y axes ranges and think which slope values are possible.
 pars_host
 plot_pred(pars = pars_host, Tlevel1 = jitter(host_body_length),
           Tlevel2 = jitter(parasite_body_length), xlab = "Parasite body size", ylab = "Host body size")